robguevarra/gh-website/ProjectDocs/Build_Notes/active/google-drive-integration_phase-3_vercel-deployment.md

 ## Testing
 - The changes have been tested locally to ensure that the Google Drive integration still works with the new environment variable approach
 - The Google Drive viewer component has been tested to ensure it can still access and display files from Google Drive
+- Added detailed logging to help diagnose authentication issues
+- Fixed an issue with the preview button not working by enabling both authentication methods during development

+### Debugging Steps
+1. Added logging to the Google Drive API route to track request parameters
+2. Enhanced the `getGoogleAuthClient` function with detailed logging
+3. Added validation for the credentials JSON to ensure it contains required fields
+4. Added file existence check for the key file path
+5. Added authentication testing by getting a client during initialization

+## Fixing Preview Button Issues

+After implementing the environment variable changes, we encountered an issue with the template preview button not working.
+We identified that the preview modal was not being properly rendered in the template browser component.
+We implemented the following fixes:

+1. **Enabled Both Authentication Methods During Development**:
+   - Uncommented the `GOOGLE_SERVICE_ACCOUNT_KEY_PATH` in the `.env` file
+   - This allows the application to fall back to the file-based approach if the JSON credentials fail

+2. **Added Detailed Logging**:
+   - Added logging to the `getGoogleAuthClient` function to track authentication flow
+   - Added logging to the template browser component to track preview button clicks
+   - Added logging to the template preview modal to track iframe loading

+3. **Enhanced Error Handling**:
+   - Added file existence check for the key file path
+   - Added validation for the credentials JSON to ensure it contains required fields
+   - Added authentication testing by getting a client during initialization

+4. **Fixed Template Preview Modal**:
+   - Added local state for preview file and modal visibility in the template browser component
+   - Added a custom preview handler to manage the modal state
+   - Added the TemplatePreviewModal component directly to the template browser
+   - Connected the preview button click handler to the modal state

 ## Next Steps
 - Deploy the application to Vercel with the new environment variable configuration
 - Verify that the Google Drive integration works correctly in the Vercel environment
 - Consider adding additional error handling and logging to help diagnose any issues that may arise in production
+- After successful deployment, clean up the debugging code